smeierzubiesen/hmh/README.md

 This is my take on and progress of the above mentioned (lol)

 ## Progress
-We are currently on Day 3 and will start making colorful things soon
+We are currently on Day 8 and have implemented some backbuffer graphics We also managed to get the Xbox 360 PC controller working and interpreting input (eg: Start button closes app)

 First of all I had to set up my dev environment.